mediaopt/braintree-commercetools-client/README.md

 - **fallbackUrl**: `string`
   Users with a mobile App will be redirected from their payment provider to this url where they can complete the payment
 - **fallbackButtonText**: `string` - optional
   The text to appear on the button

 ## Pure Vaulting

 The Credit-Card and PayPal components can offer pure vaulting for registered customers, so they can go through checkouts faster in the future.
 In addition to the general payment properties mentioned earlier, both of them need:

 - createPaymentForVault: `string`
   _POST_-Request - we get a [_CreatePaymentResponse_](src/types/index.ts) with an amount of 0.
   It is **your** responsibility to develop this API
   The url that gets called to the endpoint of the connect app to create a payment in commerce tools.
 Communicates with CommerceTools backend
-  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - vaultPaymentMethodUrl: `string`
   _POST_-Request - we get a success/fail that will be returned from the Braintree integration module
   It is **your** responsibility to develop this API
   The url that gets called to the endpoint of the connect app to vault the payment method for the current customer.
 Communicates with CommerceTools backend
-  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - isPureVault: `boolean`
   Must be true to enable pure vaulting.

+## Braintree Commercetools Connector

+In order to use this client package you need to run [braintree-commercetools-connector](https://github.com/mediaopt/braintree-commercetools-connector) connect app as well.

 ## Available Scripts